Back-to-School Guide

 This Summer.

-• USG Uniform & Civvies
+• US Uniform & Civvies

 Wearing the school uniform ties students to a community tradition that bridges the past, present and future.
 Uniforms reinforce that students are proud to be part of a larger community and allow us to celebrate who students are focusing on their character, thoughts, and actions, rather than their attire.
 Additionally, uniforms provide families a cost-effective clothing solution that minimizes daily decision-making for students and parents and guardians alike.
 Thank you for helping support your student in upholding this tradition.